6 Security Terms You Should Know to Protect Your Business

 Bearing in mind all of the above, you can see why avoidance is the best approach to payment disputes.
 The good news is, there are ways to do so.
 And some are as simple as choosing a payment provider who protects you in the first place.

 3. Account takeover

 When accounts aren’t secure — whether that’s your email account, bank account or an account for software you use — individuals can seize control and use them with criminal intention.
-There have been a number of big news stories about data breaches in recent history, with all kinds of establishments targeted, from Facebook to the NHS.
+There have been a number of big news stories about data breaches in recent history, with all kinds of establishments targeted, including Facebook.